GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Defining material properties with constitutive laws
 -------------------------------------------------------
 Under the **Constitutive** tag, three items can be found:
-        - *MultiPhaseMultiComponentFluid* which will allow us to define phases names, component molar weights and caracteristic behaviors such as viscosity and density dependecies with respect to pressure and temperature.
+        - *MultiPhaseMultiComponentFluid* which will allow us to define phases names, component molar weights and characteristic behaviors such as viscosity and density dependencies with respect to pressure and temperature.
         - *PoreVolumeCompressibleSolid* which contains all the data needed to model rock compressibility behavior.
         - *BrooksCoreyRelativePermeability* which set the relative permeability for each phase along with its end-point value, residual volume fraction and Corey exponent.